Atrial Fibrillation - Treatment

 Current Treatment Options

-Classification and Selection Principles
+Classification and Principles of Selection

 Individualized Treatment Considerations

-Anticoagulants and Antiplatelet Medications
+Anticoagulants and Antiplatelet Drugs

-• Low-risk patients may only need aspirin or observation
+• Low-risk patients: may only need aspirin or observation

-Ventricular Rate Control Medications
+Ventricular Rate Control Drugs

 Non-Pharmacological Therapies